Vermont Maple Syrup

 It’s all about the taste!
 True, there’s a difference in the syrup color between the grades, with lighter syrups being Grade A Golden and Grade A Amber, and darker syrups being Grade A Dark and Grade A Very Dark.
 However ultimately, taste is what separates the grades, and the best way to decide which to get is to taste them for yourself!
 We invite you to stop by the Farm to sample them all, although if you’re unable to come the Farm for a taste, purchase our Maple Syrup Grade Sampler or use the chart below which explains the differences between the grades.

-With the new year comes a new grading system here in Vermont.
+Back in 2015, a new grading system was put in place for syrup.
 Below is a chart with the changes.
 We are always just a phone call away if you need help finding your favorite grade.